ssomalra/INFO-I-211-Information-Infrastructure-II/README.md

 This repository contains the coding assignments from INFO-I 211: Information Infrastructure II Course.

 ## Overview
-The curriculumn goes over the following libraries:
+The curriculum goes over the following libraries:
 - SciPy
 - NumPy
 - Pandas